-- 1. Place the key switch in the PROGRAM position. - 2.
+- 1. Place the key switch in the PROGRAM position - 2.
 Set the software Test-With/Test Without Load variable to the Without Load value. - 3.
-Start the genset by pressing and holding the Test button on the front panel for 2 seconds (Figure 3-1). - 4.
-After the Engine Start time delay, the generator starts and the Source 2 Available lamp is lit.
+Start the genset by pressing and holding the Test button on the front panel for 2 seconds (Figure 4-1). - After the Engine Start time delay, the generator starts and the Source 2 Available lamp is lit. - 5.
+To end the test routine, press the Test button again to stop the generator. - Reset the Test-With/Without Load variable to the desired value for regularly scheduled exercise routines.
+Refer to Generator Set Exercise below.